vidyakesavan/Udacity-DataViz-Project/README.md

 ## Summary

-Cellular communication has become an integral part of our life now.
-Less than two decades ago, cellular communication was unknown to most of the world.
-This chart shows the growth in cellular subscribers around the world from 1979 to 2014.
+Cellular communication has become an integral part of our lives now.
+In the year 2002, only 2 countries, Israel and Luxembourg had more than 100 cellular subscriptions per 100 people.
+In 2014, this count rose to 118 countries, which is over 50% of the world countries.
+This visualization shows the growth in celluar subscriptions from 1979 to 2014.

 ## Design
 #### Choice of visualisation

-The intent of my visualisation is to show:
+The intent of my visualisation is to:
+- show clearly countries with over 100 subscribers per 100 people
-- The growth in number of cellular subscribers from 1979 to 2014
+- show the growth in number of cellular subscribers from 1979 to 2014
-- The difference in adoption rate among countries and continents
+- show the difference in adoption rate among countries and continents

 A  Choropleth map is a good way to show the change in subscribers over a period of time.